JaidJaceB10/personal-website/README.md

 ## Contact Me!

-If what's been shared interests you, please consult the "COntact" page for more information on how to reach me!
+If what's been shared interests you, please consult the "Contact" page for more information on how to reach me!
 Thank you for your time!